-In 2012, the BIA Navajo Regional Office (NRO) determined the need for an integrated and coordinated management plan that utilized methodical, science-based strategies to actively monitor and control noxious weeds.
-In conjunction with developing a weed management plan, NRO determined that compliance with the NEPA was necessary to facilitate discussions with the public regarding potential impacts of weed management.
-The BIA is currently preparing a Programmatic Environmental Impact Statement to evaluate the effects from implementing the Integrated Weed Management Plan prepared in 2013.
+In 2012, the BIA NRO determined the need for an integrated and coordinated management plan that utilized methodical, science-based strategies to actively monitor and control noxious weeds.
+In conjunction with developing a weed management plan, NRO determined that compliance with the NEPA was necessary to facilitate discussions with the public regarding the potential impacts of weed management.
+The BIA is currently preparing a Programmatic Environmental Impact Statement to evaluate the effects of implementing the Integrated Weed Management Plan prepared in 2013.